Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 What Makes Keratosis Pilaris Worse?

-Keratosis pilaris is a chronic skin condition that can get better and worse over time.
-Certain factors can make it worse, including:
+Keratosis pilaris is a long-term skin condition that can come and go.
+Certain things can make it worse, such as:

-• Hot Showers: Long, hot showers can strip the skin of natural oils.
+• Hot Showers: Long, hot showers can remove natural oils from the skin.

-• Tight Clothing: Wearing tight clothing can cause friction and irritation.
+• Tight Clothing: Tight clothes can rub against the skin and cause irritation.

-• Harsh Soaps: Soaps and detergents with strong chemicals can dry out the skin.
+• Harsh Soaps: Soaps with strong chemicals can dry out the skin.

-• Picking or Squeezing: Picking at the bumps can cause irritation, swelling, and scarring.
+• Picking or Squeezing: Picking at the bumps can lead to irritation, swelling, or even scars.

 What Makes KP Worse